darekdajcz/AngularLib/README/README.md

 ++ adding to your browser Redux DevTools

 Redux works so fine
-task completed from commit --> * npm problem fixed * aded ngrx with schematics to commit         -----------> * ngrx redux completed * store works so fine
+task completed from commit --> * npm problem fixed * added ngrx with schematics to commit         -----------> * ngrx redux completed * store works so fine

 ![img_2.png](../img_2.png)